visionbike/Simple-Object-Grasping/README.md

 python3 gen_train_val.py
 ```

-You can adjust the ratio between the training and validation sets by `RATIO` variable in `gen_train_val.py`
+You can adjust the ratio between the training and validation sets by changing `RATIO` value inside `gen_train_val.py`.

 ```python
 # the ratio of val set over whole dataset